Get Resourced

 Edited by Leow Wen Pin.
 (Disability Ministry in Asia Series, Volume 1)

 This handbook introduces churches to the basics required to start a disability ministry.
-The book comprises overviews of disability theology and ministry, various issues common to all disability ministries (e.g. creating physical access), how to include people with specific disabilities, and case studies of Singaporean disability ministries.
+The book comprises overviews of disability theology and ministry, various issues common to all disability ministries, tips on how to include people with specific disabilities, and case studies of Singaporean disability ministries.

 book